ColeCollector/Hiking_Simulator/README.md

 ## **Game Mechanics**
-- Put thumb/pointer down and swipe to move foot to the necessary location.
+- Swipe or click to move foot to the desired location.

+- Swipe between your feet to jump.

 - Ui item selection: decide what to bring with you in your backpack.